 There are 2 Eids in the year: Eid-Al-Fitr and Eid-Al-Adha.

-- Eid-Al-Fitr (often referred to as ‘choti Eid‘ (translated to ‘small Eid‘) by Pakistanis) is the Eid celebrated on the 1st of the Islamic month of Shawwal after fasting during the month of Ramadan.
+- Eid-Al-Fitr, often referred to as ‘choti Eid‘ (translated to ‘small Eid‘) is the Eid celebrated on the 1st of the Islamic month of Shawwal after fasting during the month of Ramadan.

 What can I cook on Eid-Al-Fitr?

 Eid-Al-Fitr is marked by the end of Ramadan.
-Typically, people don’t eat breakfast but a date, sheer khurma (also called doodh seviyan), or phirni before leaving for Eid prayer.
+Typically, people don’t eat breakfast but a date, Sheer Khurma (or Doodh Seviyan), or Phirni before leaving for Eid prayer.

 What can I cook on Eid-Al-Adha?

-Most people cook from their sacrificed meat (qurbani ka gosht) on Eid-Al-Adha so you’ll find lots of meat-heavy dishes on this Eid.
+Most people cook from their sacrificed meat (qurbani ka gosht) on Eid-Al-Adha so you’ll find lots of meat-heavy (goat/lamb or beef) dishes on this Eid.

 What can I cook for a Pakistani-style Eid Dawat?

 Pakistanis often host brunch or dinner on Eid.
 Here’s what’s typical of Eid feasting:

 - For brunch, people often serve brunch-related menu items or snacks such as Dahi Baras, Chicken Pastries, Samosas, Chana chaat, Nihari, and Halwa Poori.
 For dessert, Kheer or Sheer khurma is very popular.
 Lassi and Chai (of course) are popular drinks.